AI Governance Certification Landscape

 Why Governance Certifications Matter Now

 The EU AI Act requires "AI literacy" for staff operating high-risk AI systems (Article 4).
-Organizations face fines up to €35 million or 7% of global revenue for non-compliance.
-California's proposed AI regulations and NYC's Local Law 144 add further compliance pressures.
-Certified AI governance professionals are essential for navigating this landscape.[2]
+Organizations face fines up to €35 million or 7% of global revenue for certain violations.
+California’s finalized ADMT rulemaking and NYC’s Local Law 144 add further compliance pressure.
+Credentials can help teams build common language and implementation discipline across those regimes.[2]

 Major Certification Programs